davisbuilds/summarize/docs/llm.md

+---
+summary: "LLM usage, env vars, flags, and prompt rules."
+read_when:
+  - "When changing model selection or prompt formatting."
+---

 # LLM / summarization mode

 By default `summarize` will call an LLM using **direct provider API keys**.
 When CLI tools are